 There is no reason at all to mention your disability on your CV.
 This document should be entirely focussed on your ability to do the job through your experience, qualifications and results.

 In your cover letter?

 If after reading the pros and cons above you've decided to disclose your disability at an early stage, the cover letter is the place to do it.
 Frame your disability positively, focussing on how you can contribute to a business and your strong track record with previous employers.
 This will pave the way for discussions on reasonable adjustments at the interview and beyond.

 During an interview?

 By this stage, you've already impressed with your CV and cover letter and proven that you're qualified for the job.
-Disclosing a disability during an interview has the advantage of letting you leverage your personality, which can be difficult to convey in written documents.
+Disclosing a disability has the advantage of letting you leverage your best personality traits during an interview, which can be difficult to convey in written documents.
 Plus, you can do it face to face, in your own words and when the time seems right.

 When you're offered the job?